 You may choose not to take part in the study or may choose to leave the study at any time.
-Deciding not to participate, or deciding to leave the study later, will not result in any penalty or loss of benefits to which you are entitled and will not affect your relationship with [insert appropriate entity (e.g., hospital, clinic)].
+Deciding not to participate, or deciding to leave the study later, will not result in any penalty or loss of benefits to which you are entitled and will not affect your relationship with the study site.